 Prerequisite: Art 114.
 This course is an expansion of Art 114.
 It stresses the expressive and conceptual aspects of drawing, including advanced compositional arrangements, a range of wet and dry media, and the development of an individual approach to theme and content.
+Laboratory fee.
 (2 Lec., 4 Lab.)

-(ART) 116 Jewelry Design And Construction (3)
+(ART) 118 Creative Photography For The Artist I (3)